The clean slate scheme

 When is the clean slate scheme available?

-To qualify for the clean slate scheme, you must meet all of the following conditions.
-You must have:
+To qualify for the clean slate scheme, you must meet all of the following conditions:

 - no convictions within the last seven years

-- never been sentenced to a custodial sentence (for example, imprisonment)
+- never been sentenced to a jail sentence

-- never been ordered by a court, following a criminal case, to be detained in a hospital due to your mental condition, instead of being sentenced
+- never been ordered by a court, following a criminal case, to be held in a hospital due to your mental condition, instead of being sentenced

 - never been convicted of a “specified offence” (for example, sexual offending against children and young people or the mentally impaired)